SNAS-Series/SNAS-Series/Analysis/README.md

 ```

 ### Main results are shown above.
 You can also modify the code to easily reproduce other results in the paper.

+### Citation
+If you find our codes or trined models useful in your research, please consider to star our repo and cite our paper:

+    @misc{xie2020understanding,
+        title={Understanding the wiring evolution in differentiable neural architecture search},
+        author={Sirui Xie and Shoukang Hu and Xinjiang Wang and Chunxiao Liu and Jianping Shi and Xunying Liu and Dahua Lin},
+        year={2020},
+        eprint={2009.01272},
+        archivePrefix={arXiv},
+        primaryClass={cs.LG}
+    }